 Having established the model's accuracy, I then use the model to investigate the distributional effects of hierarchy.
 I find that it is firm hierarchy alone (and not any of the other income dispersion factors included in the model) that is responsible for generating the power-law tail.
 To summarize, the hierarchy model suggests that it is firm hierarchy (and its associated properties) that creates the power-law scaling of top incomes.
 This finding has important implications for both the empirical and theoretical study of income distribution.
-On the empirical side, these results indicate that the income effects of hierarchy are significant, and need to be studied in more detail.
+On the empirical side, these results indicate that the income effects of hierarchy are significant and need to be studied in more detail.
 On the theoretical side, these results suggest that hierarchy is a plausible mechanism for generating the power-law scaling of top incomes.
 This raises the possibility that the ubiquity of power-law income distribution tails is due to the ubiquity of hierarchical organization in human societies.

-The paper is laid out as follows: Section 2 reviews the different mechanisms for generating power-law distributions.
-Section 3 outlines (in non-technical terms) the basic properties of the hierarchy model.
-(For a technical discussion, see the appendices).
-Sections 4 and 5 test the model against empirical data.
-Section 6 demonstrates that it is firm hierarchy (alone) that is responsible for creating the model's power-law tail, and section 7 analyzes how this is achieved.
-I conclude, in sections 8 and 9, with a discussion of the significance of these results, and propose avenues for future research.
+The paper is laid out as follows: "Power-law generation mechanisms" reviews the different mechanisms for generating power-law distributions.
+"A firm hierarchy model" outlines (in non-technical terms) the basic properties of the hierarchy model.
+(For a technical discussion, see the Online Appendices).
+"Testing the hierarchy model: macro predictions" and "Testing the hierarchy model: micro predictions" test the model against empirical data.
+"Isolating the distributional role of firm hierarchy" demonstrates that it is firm hierarchy (alone) that is responsible for creating the model's power-law tail, and "How hierarchy generates the power-law tail analyzes how this is achieved.
+I conclude, in "Discussion" and "Conclusions", with a discussion of the significance of these results and propose avenues for future research.